natashagranville/invertebrate-community-assembly/README.md

-# Tropical invertebrate community assembly processes are robust to a gradient of land use intensity
+# Resilience of tropical invertebrate community assembly processes to a gradient of land use intensity

 Overview of R scripts: